rust-lang/rust/doc/rust.md

 ### Unary operator expressions

 Rust defines five unary operators.
-They are all written a prefix operators, before the expression they apply to.
+They are all written as prefix operators, before the expression they apply to.

 `-`